All couples experience conflict, but it doesn’t have to be a bad thing.

 - Don’t pretend that you can read minds.

 - Don’t engage in conflict when you’re tired, you’ve been drinking, in public, or in front of the kids.

 - Stick to the topic at hand and work on one issue at a time.

 - Reframe and restate your partner’s statements so that everyone is clear on what is being communicated.

 - Ask for specific things that will help you feel better.

 - Take turns speaking.

-- End the conflict when necessary and return to the issue later.
+- Use a Time Out strategy to pause the conflict when necessary and return to the issue later.